Sean23189/Testing/README.md

-Just a repo to test some code!
+Just a repo to test some code in python

-beta feature blah blah blah